in Google Search Console on Blogger?

 6. Sitemap Address Stabilization

-When submitting a sitemap, modified feed addresses such as "/feeds/posts/default?orderby=updated", "/atom.xml", and "sitemap.xml" can be unstable or cause redirection errors.
-These are common in Blogger.
+When submitting a sitemap, modified feed addresses such as "/feeds/posts/default?orderby=updated" and "/atom.xml" could be unstable or cause redirection errors.

 7. Use the Default or Trusted Template

-"Redirect Errors" also occur when a particular theme includes automatic redirect code (meta refresh, JavaScript redirect).
+"Redirect Errors" also occur when a particular theme includes automatic redirect code (e.g., meta refresh, JavaScript redirect).
 This is common in some older Blogger themes (e.g., Dynamic Views).
+When I first started blogging, I didn't even know this.

-So, avoid older themes such as Google Dynamic Views.
+So, if you are interested in SEO, avoid older themes such as Google Dynamic Views.
 I would recommend modern themes such as Vtrick, Contempo, and Soho, if you are looking for a free theme.

 If your blog is already registered in Google Search Console (GSC) and you're still seeing redirection errors or indexing problems, the key is not to fix the old property—but to register it again as a brand-new one.

-Even if you're using the same blog address, you can "reset" the indexing process by using "Add Property" to create a completely fresh URL prefix property.
+Even if you're using the same blog address, you can "reset" the indexing process by using "Add Property" to create a completely fresh URL prefix property in Search Console.

 https://search.google.com/search-console